-As was emphasized in \cite{18a}, \cite{arxiv-14}, the Fourier coefficients $\bar C_{j_3j_2j_1}$ and $\bar C_{j_4j_3j_2j_1}$ (as well as the Fourier coefficients $\bar C_{j_3j_2j_1}^{001},$ $\bar C_{j_3j_2j_1}^{010},$ $\bar C_{j_3j_2j_1}^{100},$ $\bar C_{j_5j_4j_3j_2j_1}$) can be exactly calculated using symbolic transfor\-ma\-ti\-on packages like DERIVE.
-The exact values of these Fourier coefficients calculated in DERIVE were presented in tabular form in the monographs \cite{2006}-\cite{2013}.
-Note that the mendioned Fourier coefficients do not depend on the integration step $\tau_{p+1}-\tau_p$ of the numerical method, which can be variable.
-Generally speaking, the minimum values $q$ that guarantee condition (\ref{4.3}) for each of approximations (see above) are different and abruptly decreasing with growth of order of smallness of the approximation of the iterated stochastic integral in the value $\Delta$.
+As was emphasized in \cite{18a}, \cite{arxiv-14}, \cite{2018a}-\cite{2018aa1}, the Fourier--Legendre coefficients $\bar C_{j_3j_2j_1}$ and $\bar C_{j_4j_3j_2j_1}$ (as well as the Fourier--Legendre coefficients $\bar C_{j_3j_2j_1}^{001},$ $\bar C_{j_3j_2j_1}^{010},$ $\bar C_{j_3j_2j_1}^{100},$ $\bar C_{j_5j_4j_3j_2j_1}$) can be exactly calculated using symbolic transfor\-ma\-ti\-on packages like Derive.
+The exact values of these Fourier--Legendre coefficients calculated in Derive were presented in tabular form in the monographs \cite{2006}-\cite{2013}.
+Note that the mendioned Fourier--Legendre coefficients do not depend on the integration step $\tau_{p+1}-\tau_p$ of the numerical method, which can be variable.

+Recently, the database with 270,000 exactly calculated Fourier--Legendre coefficients was described \cite{Mikh-1}.
+This database was used in the software package, which is written in the Python programming language for the implementation of explicit one-step strong numerical methods with orders 0.5, 1.0, 1.5, 2.0, 2.5, and 3.0 of convergence for Ito SDEs with non-commutative noise.
+The optimization of the mean-square approximation procedures for iterated Ito stochastic integrals from these numerical schemes can be found in \cite{Mikh-2}.

+Generally speaking, the minimum values $q$ that guarantee the fulfillment of the condition (\ref{4.3}) for each of approximations (see above) are different and abruptly decreasing with the growth of orders of smallness with respect to $\Delta$ of approximations of iterated Ito stochastic integrals.

-For pairwise different $i_1,\ldots,i_5=1,\ldots,m$ Theorem 2 gives
+For pairwise different $i_1,\ldots,i_5=1,\ldots,m$ Theorem 3 gives

 Recall that the value $\Delta$ acts as the integration step of the numerical method (\ref{4.45}) for the Ito SDE (\ref{1.5.2}), thereby being rather small.
 Hence, even for $q=6, 2,$ and $1$ the mean-square approximation errors (\ref{800})--(\ref{805}) of the iterated Ito stochastic integrals of multiplicities 3 to 5 are sufficiently small.
-Note that in \cite{KlPl2}, \cite{Mi2}, \cite{Mi3}, \cite{rr} the iterated stochastic integrals were approximated using the trigonometric Fourier expansions of all components of a vector Wiener process and the mean-square approximation error of the triple and higher-multiplicity (here the matter concerns integration with respect to the components of this vector process and also with respect to the time variable) stochastic integrals were estimated by the value
+Note that in \cite{KlPl2}, \cite{Mi2}, \cite{Mi3} the iterated stochastic integrals were approximated using the trigonometric Fourier expansion of the multidimensional Brownian bridge process and the mean-square approximation error of the iterated stochastic integrals were estimated by the value

-where $C_1$ is a constant while $\Delta$ and $q$ have the same meaning as in (\ref{qqqq1}).
-Clearly, such an approach is rougher than the one involving Theorem 2.
+where $C_1$ is a constant and $\Delta,$ $q$ have the same meaning as in (\ref{qqqq1}).
+Clearly, such an approach is rougher than the one involving Theorem 3.